goodrobots/devFrame/docs/_docs/07-base-frame.md

 ### 2.1 Clamp Arm Tube Mounts
 ![Assemble Arm Tubes]({{ site.baseurl }}/assets/images/basic-frame/arm-tube-mounts-02.jpeg){: width="60%" .align-center}
-- We will do these one at a time
+- We will assemble these one at a time.
-- Insert a 12mm carbon fiber arm tube into Arm Tube Mount.
+- Insert a 12mm carbon fiber arm tube into an Arm Tube Mount.
-- Noting orientation of tube and mount insert the tube until it is flush on the end of the mount.
+- Noting orientation of tube and mount, insert the tube until it is flush on the end of the mount.
 The screwdriver is pointing at the ziptie slot which should always be on the inside when the tubes are installed.

-Note - Do not overtighten the screws in the frame or you could cause them to strip, or the parts to crack.
+Note - Do not overtighten the screws in the frame or you could cause the parts to strip or crack.
 After installing a few you will get a feel for how much force is required.
 Take your time.
 {: .notice--primary}

-- Use (2) #6 x 3/4in panhead screws to clamp the tube in place.
+- Use (2) #6 x 3/4in pan head screws to clamp the tube in place.
 - Repeat three more times.

 ### 2.2 Arm Tube Mounts Complete
 ![Assemble Arm Tubes]({{ site.baseurl }}/assets/images/basic-frame/arm-tube-mounts-03.jpeg){: width="60%" .align-center}
 At the end of this step you should have four Arm Tube Mounts with arm tubes clamped.

 Note - The Arm Tube Mounts are identical for all arms.
-This means you will need to rotate them so that two have screw heads up and two have screw heads down.
+This means when you assemble them to the Box Ends you will need to rotate them so that two have screw heads up and two have screw heads down.
 See image above.
 Note how ziptie slots are always to inside.
 {: .notice--primary}

 ## Step 3 - Assemble Box Ends